usagi917/B2B_payment/README.en.md

 ### dApp

 1. Connect a wallet and switch to the target network
-2. Buyer locks the total amount (ERC20 approve required first)
+2. Buyer locks the total amount via "Lock Funds" (ERC20 approve required first)
-3. Producer submits a milestone with evidence (evidence is hashed)
+3. Producer selects a milestone and submits evidence (evidence is hashed)
 4. Buyer approves and releases the milestone amount
 5. Admin can cancel and refund remaining funds if needed